keeps/commons-ip/README.md

 # E-ARK IP validation and manipulation tool and library

-This project provides a command-line interface and Java library to validate and manipulate OAIS Information Packages of different formats: E-ARK (version 1, 2.0.4, 2.1.0), BagIt, Hungarian type 4 SIP.
+This project provides a command-line interface and Java library to validate and manipulate OAIS Information Packages of different formats: E-ARK (version 1, 2.0.4, 2.1.0), BagIt, and Hungarian type 4 SIP.

 The E-ARK Information Packages are maintained by the Digital Information LifeCycle Interoperability Standards Board ( DILCIS Board).
-DILCIS Board is an international group of experts committed to maintain and sustain maintain a set of interoperability specifications which allow for the transfer, long-term preservation, and reuse of digital information regardless of the origin or type of the information.
+DILCIS Board is an international group of experts committed to maintaining and sustaining a set of interoperability specifications which allow for the transfer, long-term preservation, and reuse of digital information regardless of the origin or type of the information.